Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/5-Digital_Signatures_Advanced/Digital_Signatures_Advanced_slides.md

 - Ring signatures prove the signer lies within some "anonymity set" of signing keys, but hide which key actually signed.
 - Ring signatures come in many sizes, with many ways of presenting their anonymity sets.
-- Anonymous blockchain transactions typically employ ring signatures.
+- Anonymous blockchain transactions typically employ ring signatures (Monero, ZCash).

 Notes: